 Seaweed & Sweaters

-The islands have a unique range of flora and fauna and a long growing season due to its temperate climate.
-It is rare to see arctic, Mediterranean and alpine plants in one location, but the combination of the aforementioned climate conditions and limestone landscape support a wide range of floral growth.
+Due to their temperate climate, the islands have a unique range of flora and fauna and a long growing season.
+It is rare to see Arctic, Mediterranean, and alpine plants in one location, but the combination of the aforementioned climate conditions and limestone landscape supports a wide range of floral growth.

-It is tradition in the Aran islands to harvest seaweed, and has been done for generations.
+It is a tradition in the Aran islands to harvest seaweed, and has been done for generations.
 It has become a modern trend as the health benefits of the food have become more known.
-Rich in minerals and vitamins, the food is surprisingly versatile in cooking and can even be enjoyed on its own.
-You can sprinkle seaweed flakes over any meals, cook as a spaghetti substitute or you can even eat the smoky and salty leaves raw as a snack
+Rich in minerals and vitamins, the food is surprisingly versatile in cooking and can even be enjoyed independently.
+You can sprinkle seaweed flakes over any meal, cook them as a spaghetti substitute, or you can even eat the smoky and salty leaves raw as a snack

 It is also becoming a popular natural ingredient in cosmetics, you can learn more about the magic of seaweed from bláth na mara’s offical website.

 The Aran Island sweater is an iconic piece of fashion.
-Made from sheep’s wool, the sweaters are comfy and water proof – essential for Irish weather!
-Originally worn by Aran fishermen and farmers to keep dry while braving the elements, they are highly functional yet stylish; a timeless classic and staple of many wardrobes across the world that originated in the West of Ireland!
+Made from sheep’s wool, it is comfy and waterproof—essential for Irish weather!
+Initially worn by Aran fishermen and farmers to keep dry while braving the elements, it is highly functional yet stylish.
+It is a timeless classic and staple of many wardrobes across the world, having originated in the West of Ireland!

 Achill Island

-Achill island in Co.
+Achill Island in Co.
 Mayo is a jewel in the crown of Ireland’s Wild Atlantic Way.
-With beautiful secluded beaches, the highest sea cliffs in Ireland, and the iconic Keem Bay, the island is the perfect place for a getaway.
-One of our favourite locations in the West of Ireland, Achill island is a popular area for Irish tourism during the summer, and it is honestly no surprise.
+With beautiful secluded beaches, the highest sea cliffs in Ireland, and the iconic Keem Bay, the island is perfect for a getaway.
+One of our favourite locations in the West of Ireland, Achill Island, is a popular area for Irish tourism during the summer, and it is honestly no surprise.

-It’s no wonder Collin Farrell won best actor at the Venice film festival for his role in the ‘Banshee of Inisherin’.
-The movie was filmed on location in Achill island, which certaintly added to its charm.
-The Irish Times shortlisted it as one of the top 5 best places to holiday in Ireland.
+It’s no wonder Collin Farrell won best actor at the Venice film festival for his role in ‘Banshee of Inisherin’.
+The movie was filmed on location in Achill Island, which certainly added to its charm.
+The Irish Times shortlisted it as one of the top five best places to holiday in Ireland.

 Getting around the island

-Achill is accessible by road via the Michael Davitt Bridge so you can drive over at any time.
-It is generally recommended to travel around the island by car, but you can also rent a bike or travel on the bus which operates seasonally.
+Achill is accessible by road via the Michael Davitt Bridge, so you can drive over at any time.
+It is generally recommended that you travel around the island by car, but you can also rent a bike or take the bus, which operates seasonally.

 Beaches